Koredotcom/docs/docs/xo/contactcenter/routing/agents-and-supervisors/agent-management.md

   <tr>
    <td>User
    </td>
    <td>This is the name of the user you are viewing, as entered within their profile.
-Under every user’s name, SmartAssist mentions the groups that the user is part of.
+Under every user’s name, contact center mentions the groups that the user is part of.
    </td>
   </tr>
   <tr>